-- 7.13.
+7.13.
 Length of Affordability Controls.
 COAH at NJAC 5:93-9.2(e) and UHAC at NJAC 5:80-26.11(a), state that newly constructed affordable units must remain affordable to low- and moderate-income households for a period of at least 30 years.
 The applicant should provide confirmation of the length of affordability controls on the affordable units, and as a condition of approval should provide for Township review prior to issuance of the first certificate of occupancy for an affordable unit a draft deed restriction that enumerates each affordable unit by bedroom count and affordability level.
-This deed restriction must be recorded when the first CO is issued. - 7.14.
+This deed restriction must be recorded when the first CO is issued.

+- 7.14.
 Heating Source.
 UHAC at NJAC 5:80-26.3(f) requires that affordable units must utilize the same type of heating source as market units within the inclusionary development.
 The utility plan shows the location of water laterals to the rental units, one per building, but does not appear to show delivery of natural gas.
 In addition, no gas, water or electric meters are shown, and the location of any outdoor heating or air conditioning equipment is not shown.
-The applicant should revise the utility plan and/or the architectural plans to show how gas will be delivered, to show where any external meters for the rental buildings will be located and how they will be screened if required, and to show where any external heating/air conditioning equipment for the rental buildings will be located and how they will be screened if required.
+The applicant should revise the utility plan and/or the architectural plans to show how gas will be delivered, to show where any external meters for the rental buildings will be located and how they will be screened if required, and to show where any external heating/air conditioning equipment for the rental buildings will be located and how they will be screened if required. - 7.15.

-- 7.15.
 Accessibility and Adaptability.
 The multi-family affordable and market-rate units must comply with the accessibility and adaptability requirements of the International Building Code New Jersey Edition 2015 ("IBC-NJ 2015") as well as COAH's rules, including, but not limited to, NJAC 5:97-3.14.
 The applicant should demonstrate in its Architectural Plans that its units will comply with all applicable accessibility and adaptability requirements. - 7.16.
 Amenities.
 The Site Plans show as amenities two outdoor seating areas, a dog run, and a tot lot, all sited on the common areas around the market-rate townhouses and all accessible by walkways.
-The applicant should provide confirmation that the occupants of the rental units, including the affordable units, will have full and equal access to these and any other amenities provided in the development. - 7.17.
+The applicant should provide confirmation that the occupants of the rental units, including the affordable units, will have full and equal access to these and any other amenities provided in the development.
+The applicant indicates this in their correspondence from June 19, 2023, however, it should be agreed to as a condition of approval and indicated as a note on the plan. - 7.17.
 Administrative Agent.
 The applicant must retain the services of an experienced administrative agent per UHAC at NJAC 5:80-26.14.
 The applicant should identify the administrative agent for the project.
 If the applicant chooses to retain an administrative agent other than the Township's administrative agent, it must secure Township approval of the entity the applicant wishes to retain. - 7.18.
 Affirmative Marketing.
 COAH at NJAC 5:93-11 and UHAC at NJAC 5:80-26.15 require an affirmative marketing program for the affordable units, and require the cost of affirmatively marketing the units to be borne by the developer of the units.
 The applicant or the applicant's administrative agent should provide a copy of the affirmative marketing plan for the affordable units, and confirm that the developer/owner will be responsible for the cost of affirmatively marketing the units.